The Man of Steel (comics): Issue #4

-Issue Five
+Issue #5

-The story begins with Superman confronting Luthor after foiling another of the latter's revenge schemes.
-However, Luthor is able to elude arrest when Superman is unable to tie the villain to his criminal act.
+The story begins with Superman confronting Luthor after foiling another of the latter's revenge schemes, but Luthor is able to elude arrest when Superman is unable to tie the villain to his criminal act.
 Superman leaves but not before his body is scanned by Dr. Teng's cloning machine.
 Due to Superman's alien heritage, the machine is unable to duplicate his DNA as it can only recognize known life-forms.
 At first the clone appears to be a perfect duplicate of Superman until it keels over unconscious and its body starts to crystallize.
 Frustrated, Luthor orders the body to be disposed of.
 Days later, the duplicate resurfaces thinking it is Superman and helping Metropolitans.
 The people, upon seeing it, flee in fear.
 It later meets a blind Lucy Lane, Lois's sister, who attempted to commit suicide by jumping off a building.
 Superman encounters the creature and engages it in battle.
 The fight ends in a final blow, shattering the imperfect duplicate into a dust cloud which absurdly restores Lucy's sight.

-On the opening page of this issue, Superman is seemingly capturing Luthor, who is wearing his pre-Crisis power suit.
-However, the next page reveals that it is one of Luthor's pawns in the suit.
-Luthor claims that the suit had been stolen and that he had no knowledge of the plot to attack Superman.
-Unfortunately, the suit's systems have left the man inside a vegetable, unable to tell the truth of Luthor's involvement.
+On the opening page of this issue, Superman is seemingly capturing Luthor, who is wearing his pre-Crisis power suit, but the next page reveals that it is one of Luthor's pawns in the suit.
+Luthor claims that the suit had been stolen and that he had no knowledge of the plot to attack Superman, but the suit's systems have left the man inside a vegetable, unable to tell the truth of Luthor's involvement.
 The reader later learns that Luthor was responsible for all of the above, which Superman suspects.
 Additionally, through Dr. Teng's examination, Luthor is among the first to discover that Superman is not human, but an alien.
 Superman is still, at this point, unaware of his extraterrestrial origins, much as his Golden Age version did not learn the truth about his past until well into his adulthood.

 The villain Bizarro was established as an imperfect clone of Superman, created from the superhero's DNA, rather than as a duplicate resulting from an imperfect duplicating ray.
 Furthermore, Bizarro is no longer an "imperfect opposite" of Superman and as such, has identical rather than opposite powers.
 Though the duplicate is referred to as "bizarre" in-story, it is never explicitly named "Bizarro"; that name will not be established post-Crisis until years later, when another imperfect duplicate created by the same process runs rampant in Metropolis.
 Lois mentions that she has been dreaming of kissing Superman for five years now, indicating that he has been active in Metropolis at least that long at this point.
 The restoration of Lucy's sight is an element borrowed from Bizarro's original debut in Superboy (vol. 1) #68, right down to the dust cloud.
 It is implied that the duplicate deliberately sacrifices itself after hearing that Lucy's sight began to improve after contact with the creature.